xn0px90/awesome-qubes-os/README.md

 - [Data leaks](https://www.qubes-os.org/doc/data-leaks/) - Firewalling in Qubes is not intended to be a leak-prevention mechanism.
 - [Device handling security](https://www.qubes-os.org/doc/device-handling-security/) - Any additional ability a VM gains is additional attack surface.
 - [Dom0 secure updates](https://www.qubes-os.org/doc/dom0-secure-updates/) - Updating dom0
+- [Easily NAT qubes port to external network](https://dataswamp.org/~solene/2024-03-06-qubes-os-nat.html) - A script to ease the work of doing a NAT to expose a qube port to the physical network interface.
+- [Install Qubes OS with boot partition and a detached LUKS header on USB](https://forum.qubes-os.org/t/install-qubes-os-with-boot-partition-and-a-detached-luks-header-on-usb/26366) - The encrypted disk will look like an unused/empty unpartitioned disk.
 - [Firewall](https://www.qubes-os.org/doc/firewall/) - Every Qube in Qubes is connected to the network via a FirewallVM, which is used to enforce network-level policies.
 - [nft Firewall](https://forum.qubes-os.org/t/qubes-os-4-2-nftables-nft-firewall-guide/20933) - This is an example for a TCP redirection, for UDP you would have to replace tcp by udp.
 - [Passwordless root access in Qubes](https://www.qubes-os.org/doc/vm-sudo/) - In Qubes VMs there is no point in isolating the root account from the user account.
 - [Reducing the fingerprint of the text-based web browser w3m](https://github.com/Qubes-Community/Contents/blob/master/docs/configuration/w3m.md) - You can reduce the amount of information w3m gives about itself and the environment it is running in (and, by extension, you).
 - [Running Tails in Qubes](https://github.com/Qubes-Community/Contents/blob/master/docs/privacy/tails.md) - Tails stands for The Amnesic Incognito Live System.
 - [SaltStack (management software)](https://www.qubes-os.org/doc/salt/)
+- [Custom preferences for Brave browser in disposable qube](https://forum.qubes-os.org/t/set-custom-preferences-for-brave-browser-in-disposable-qube/27351) - The initial_preferences json file can be used to configure the preferences that will be used by default in newly created profiles.
 - [Signal](https://forum.qubes-os.org/t/signal-messenger/19073) - It uses end-to-end encryption to secure all communications.
 - [Split GPG](https://www.qubes-os.org/doc/split-gpg/) - Split GPG implements a concept similar to having a smart card with your private GPG keys, except that the role of the “smart card” is played by another Qubes app Qube.
 - [Split SSH](https://deniszanin.com/using-split-ssh-gpg-in-qubes-os) - Split SSH implements a concept similar to having a smart card with your private SSH keys, except that the role of the “smart card” is played by another Qubes AppVM.